 Depression affects about 350 million people worldwide, making it a leading cause of disability.
 While this condition may be common, it shouldn’t be taken lightly.
 It’s important for us all to recognize the symptoms and understand the facts about this complex condition.
-To help combat harmful misinformation, we put together a list of five common misconceptions about depression.
+To help combat misinformation, we put together a list of a few common misconceptions about depression.

 Antidepressants are the only way to treat depression (and if they don’t work for you, then nothing will).
 Everyone is different, and for some people, medication is the best solution for treating their depression.
 That being said, a lot of people don’t like being on antidepressants – some people don’t like the way antidepressants make them feel physically, and other people don’t like the idea of taking a pill every day.
 Regardless of your feelings towards medication, there are other treatment options.

 Some people find a solution in a regimen of frequent exercise, a healthy diet, and talk therapy.
-Neurocore provides neurofeedback as an alternative treatment for depression, which has helped many people as well.
+Neurocore provides counseling, as well as neurofeedback as an alternative treatment for depression, which has helped many people as well.
 There are a lot of options for depression treatment, it’s just a matter of finding the mixture that works for you.

 Depression is a weakness.
 We live in a culture that values mental stamina, hard work, and perseverance.
 These qualities can be great things, but sometimes we might value them a bit too much.
 If we live in an environment where we’re supposed to be more than capable on our own, it can be viewed as a weakness when someone needs an extra push – especially when the issue holding them back isn’t physically visible.

-It’s important for us all to remember that depression is a medical condition and we should treat it as such.
+It’s important for us all to remember that depression affects over 16 million people in the U.S. and is a medical condition that should be treated as such.
 You wouldn’t ask someone with a sprained ankle to run a marathon, so don’t ask someone with depression to “stop being a downer” when they’re having an off day.

-When talking about depression, major depression is probably what comes to mind – it’s the most common and the symptoms of this type can be found in other types of depression as well.
+“Depression” is a one-size-fits-all diagnosis.
+There are actually different types of depression.
+From psychotic depression to seasonal affective disorder, no two people experience quite the same symptoms When talking about depression, major depression is probably what comes to mind – it’s the most common and the symptoms of this type can be found in other forms of depression as well.
 But it’s important to recognize that there are a variety of types of depression, which affect each person differently.

 Neurocore makes no claims that it can cure any conditions, including any conditions referenced on its website or in print materials, including ADHD, anxiety, autism, depression, traumatic brain injury, post-traumatic stress disorder, migraines, headaches, stress, sleep disorders, Alzheimer’s and dementia.
 If you take prescription medications for any of these conditions, you should consult with your doctor before discontinuing use of such medications.